LukasBommes/PV-Hawk/docs/source/using_own_data.rst

   jupyter lab --allow-root --ip=0.0.0.0 --port=8888

+Note, that the port number must match the port forwarded when starting the Docker container.
 Open the displayed URL in the web browser on your machine.
 In jupyter lab navigate to `calibration` and open the `01_calibrate.ipynb` notebook.

-[maybe it is sufficient to provide the rough parameters, i.e. correct focal length, perfect image center and zero distortion] [mention that these are only initial parameters and they are further optimized during the OpenSfM procedure] [mention option to perform calibration with a custom script or matlab and provide camera matrix and distortion coefficients manually as JSON file]
+Make necessary changes, and then run the notebook.

 .. _calibration_target:
 .. figure:: images/calibration_target.png

   Exemplary target for calibrating a thermal IR camera. (a) shows a visual image and (b) and (c) are thermal images.

+[maybe it is sufficient to provide the rough parameters, i.e. correct focal length, perfect image center and zero distortion] [mention that these are only initial parameters and they are further optimized during the OpenSfM procedure] [mention option to perform calibration with a custom script or matlab and provide camera matrix and distortion coefficients manually as JSON file]

 .. _video_recording: